-SG Optimiser is a plugin provided by a hosting company Siteground to optimise the speed of your website to make it load faster because google likes to rank websites that loads fast and performs well.
-Check how fast your website load using GTMetrix.
+SG Optimiser is a plugin provided by a hosting company Siteground to optimize the speed of your website to make it load faster because google likes to rank websites that load fast and performs well.
+Check how fast your website loads using GTMetrix.
 Note this plugin only works if you use Siteground as your web host.

 6. Infinite plugins to power your website’s functionality.

 There’s always a plugin out there for any kind of functionality you require for your website.
 Need to change a font without coding?
 Install a plugin – Use Any Font.
 Need a slider?
-Install Soliloquy Need to integrate your instagram feed to your website?
-Just get Smash Balloon plugin.
+Install Soliloquy Need to integrate your Instagram feed into your website?
+Just get the Smash Balloon plugin.
 See how amazing WordPress is?

 WordPress compared to Wix

 Wix is really great for beginners, a lot of people find it really easy.
-Wix is great depends on the goal of your website.
-Just be mindful that if you use wix and later on decide to move somewhere else you won’t be able to export your content and it is sad if you have made a number of blogs.
-Your Wix site and all of its content is hosted exclusively on Wix’s servers, and cannot be exported elsewhere.
+Wix is great depending on the goal of your website.
+Just be mindful that if you use Wix and later on decide to move somewhere else you won’t be able to export your content and it is sad if you have made a number of blogs.
+Your Wix site and all of its content are hosted exclusively on Wix’s servers, and cannot be exported elsewhere.
 If you start with hosted WordPress.com, you can at least export your content later on if you want to move to WordPress.org.
-For more in-depth comparison between WordPress and Wix read it here.
+For a more in-depth comparison between WordPress and Wix read it here.